gobitfly/etherchain-light/README.md

 * Support for all [Bootswatch](https://bootswatch.com/) skins
 * Accounts enumeration
 * Signature verification
+* Supports IPC and HTTP backend connections

 ## Planned features
 * ERC20 Token support
-* Load balanced HTTP JSON-RPC backend support

 Missing a feature?
 Please request it by creating a new [Issue](https://github.com/gobitfly/etherchain-light/issues).